Jason Heyward Preview, Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including Jason Heyward and his .559 slugging percentage over his past 10 games, take on starting pitcher Noah Davis and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.
+After going 0-for-5 in his most recent game, Jason Heyward and the Los Angeles Dodgers face the Colorado Rockies (who will hand the ball to Chris Flexen) at 8:40 PM ET on Thursday.

-He had three hits (going 3-for-4 with a double) in his most recent appearance against the Rockies.
+He had a hitless showing in his previous game (0-for-5) against the Rockies.

 Sportsbook Promo Codes